TATAPNHOB/astro-blog/src/pages/posts/day2.md

 - Blog page is being sorted by latest now.
 It will be probably reworked into a table, but still, it's a chunk of progress.

 Good going.
 I also added a 'projects' page yesterday, but didn't really add anything in it.
 Well, no biggie, it's gonna be filled out soon enough.

+UPD: Now a hamburger icon has even better animation!
+Figured out a good way just before going to sleep.

+-DT